jesyspa/snakt-design/Design/Error Reporting/conditional-effetcs.md

     return x
 }
 ```
-Expected message: This contract cannot be verified because `x` can be a non-null value, therefore the condition
-`x is Int` might not hold.
+The contract implies that if the function returns null, then `x` must be an `Int`.
+This is the expected behavior based
+on the contract.
+But, the function can return any value that `x` holds, including non-null values.
+Since `x` is
+of type `Any?`, it can be any type, not just `Int`.
+Therefore, there’s a case where the function does not return `null`, and `x` is not an `Int`, which contradicts
+the contract’s implication.

 ---
 Type: Return not null with type assertion